oracle-livelabs/cloud-database-services/exadata-database-service-xs/create-standby-vmcluster-on-exascale/create-standby-vmcluster-and-dbhome-on-exascale.md

 ### Objectives

--   After completing this lab, you should be able to create an Exadata VM cluster and an Oracle Database on Exascale technology using the OCI Console.
+-   After completing this lab, you should be able to create an Exadata VM cluster and an Oracle Database Home on the Exadata Database Service on Exascale Infrastructure using the OCI Console.

 ### Prerequisites